Laurel House, Inc. announces the opening of the 4th annual Social Work Racial Equity Scholarship Award.

 Janeene Freeman, MPA, Special Assistant to Mayor and Director of Partnerships and Community Engagement, City of Stamford

-Danielle Leblanc, MSW, Diversity Outreach Resource Specialist, Laurel House, Inc. and www.rtor.org.
+Danielle Leblanc, LMSW, Diversity Outreach Resource Specialist, Laurel House, Inc., and www.rtor.org.

 Suzanne Taluy, LCSW, CCTP, Founder, Embrace Psychotherapy, LLC